Scraping the Turkey Accordion

 The content of the Details panel.

 To see the Ingredients panel, you toggle that one open.
 However, when it opens, the Details panel immediately closes.
-So there is only ever one panel open at a time.
+There is only ever one panel open at a time.

 The content of the Ingredients panel.